 The Europe Gas Tracker uses a two-level system for organizing information.
-Key data is maintained in a database, at the level of individual pipelines or LNG terminals, at the level of generating units for gas-fired power plants, and at the level of fields for gas extraction sites.
+Key data is maintained in a database, at the level of individual pipelines or LNG terminals, at the level of generating units for oil and gas-fired power plants, and at the level of fields for gas extraction sites.
 Each project has a corresponding wiki page on GEM.wiki, in which the data is presented, together with links to sources, additional narrative information, and a map of the project site.

 Gas Pipelines and LNG Terminals